Ferndale Public Schools

 Ferndale Public Schools is a public school district in Metro Detroit in the U.S. state of Michigan, serving most of Ferndale, all of Pleasant Ridge, and portions of Oak Park and Royal Oak Township.

 History

-A school was built in the 1870s at the corner of Woodward Avenue and Nine Mile Road.
+In the 1870s, a schoolhouse was built at the corner of Woodward Avenue and Nine Mile Road.
 It was replaced by a wooden building on the same site in 1909, but that building burned on December 28, 1914.
 It was rebuilt a year later in brick, and became known as Ferndale Central School.
 The building remains as commercial space.

+Another one of the earliest schools in the district was the Ridge Road School on Pinecrest Road in Pleasant Ridge.
+A previous building had been built around 1913 and was moved to face Oakridge Boulevard when the present building, Roosevelt School, was built in 1921.
+Designed by Charles Fisher of Pontiac, it opened in October 1921.
+The Ridge Road School was torn down by 1926, as additions were built at Roosevelt School.
+Further additions were built in 1936, 1949 and 1969.
+It housed grades kindergarten to eight until 1959, and was then an elementary school before becoming the district's administration building in 2024.

 1918 saw the first graduating class of Ferndale--two students.
 The district was seeing fast population growth and by 1920, Lincoln High School was built at the northeast corner of Livernois and Nine Mile Rd.
 Although Ferndale's only high school, the district had a tradition of naming schools after United States presidents until the 1950s.
-When Ferndale High School opened in January, 1959, Lincoln became a junior high.
+When Ferndale High School was completed in January 1959, Lincoln became a junior high.
+It was demolished in 1976 and the site became a supermarket.

+Sixteen months after Roosevelt School opened, George Washington Elementary opened with a similar design.
+It operated until June 2000, then became the Kulick Community Center, which closed in 2020.
+Other schools that were built in the 1920s were Coolidge, Grant, Jefferson, Taft and Wilson.

+Jackson Elementary opened in 1950 and closed at the end of the 2001-2002 school year.
+Former Michigan Governor James J. Blanchard was one of the school's first students and attended its closing celebration.
+In fall 2002, the building became the Center for Advanced Studies and the Arts, also known as Jackson Center, a school with advanced classes that students of six area school districts may attend.
+The building was torn down in 2024 with the construction of Ferndale Lower Elementary on the same site.

+Paul L. Best School opened in fall 1954, named for an assistant superintendent who had recently died.
+In 1976, with the closure of Lincoln Junior High, Coolidge and Best Elementaries became junior high schools.

+Several schools were renovated or expanded in the late 1990s as part of the 1995 bond issue.
+Harding Elementary, also built in 1921, was rebuilt in 1999 around the existing gymnasium, which remained.
+Coolidge Middle School, now University High School, was built as part of this bond issue, replacing the former Coolidge school.